CBEP-SoCB-Details/FOCB_Nutrients/README.md

-# FOCB_Nutrients
+# FOCB_Data
-Analysis of Friends of Casco Bay data on nutrients, especially nitrogens, in Casco Bay, Maine
+Friends of Casco Bay has been monitoring water quality in Casco Bay for nearly thirty years.

+This repository is for data analysis of FOCB data for the CBEP 2020 State of the Bay report.